-A study showed that satisfied customers tell nine other people about their positive experience.
+A study showed that satisfied customers tell nine others about their positive experiences.

-Make sure you’re not just focusing on new leads and new clients, but also make sure you have plans in place to help with retention.
+Make sure you’re not just focusing on new leads and clients but that you’re maximizing plans that increase customer retention.

 When it comes to revenue, customer retention is hugely vital to the consistent growth and financial planning.